All I wanted for Christmas was a tax break. Guess what I got?

 It’s the least of the following 3 calculations:

-1. 20% of your taxable income.
-If the majority of your income is from your business and you are not a dividend-heavy S Corp, this will be applicable to you.
+1. 20% of your taxable income before this new deduction (adjusted gross income – standard or itemized deductions – net capital gains).
+If the majority of your income is pass-thru profit from your business, this will be applicable to you.

 If you pay yourself less than 40% of your nonservice business profits (ie >60% dividends), this will be applicable to you.
 This is because 50% of W2 on 40% of all = 20% on all income (Calculation 1).
 As someone who lives in a state that adds an extra S Corp tax, it was not advantageous to use this to circumvent Medicare taxes.